Alcohol plays major factor in wrong-way crashes, studies show

 HILLSBOROUGH COUNTY, Fla (WFLA) – The scenarios aren’t unfamiliar around the Tampa Bay area.
-Two drivers, counties apart, driving in the wrong direction along busy Tampa Bay area roads.
+Three drivers, counties apart, driving in the wrong direction along busy Tampa Bay area roads.

+A man is dead and a woman is in critical condition after a wrong-way crash in Riverview late Thursday night, authorities said.

-A 39-year-old Lutz woman died early Saturday morning after police say she drove the wrong way on Interstate 275 and crashed head-on into another car.
+A 39-year-old Lutz woman died last weekend after police say she drove the wrong way on Interstate 275 and crashed head-on into another car.

 That same morning, a 19-year-old Safety Harbor man caused a wrong-way crash in Clearwater, according to the police department.